 Action |

-Measures To Take When Start Your Naltrexone Treatment
+Measures To Take When Starting Your Naltrexone Treatment

 While Naltrexone cannot practically cause dependency, it is important to take certain precautions to get the best results from your treatment.
 You should not start taking Naltrexone tablets if you are on: